Italian banks, bonds bear brunt of election fallout

 Berlusconi’s party’s poor results in the election are seen weakening Mediaset’s bargaining power.

-Additional reporting by Giulio Piovaccari and Andrea Mandala, editing by John Stonestreet, Graphic by Danilo Masoni
+Additional reporting by Giulio Piovaccari and Andrea Mandala, editing by John Stonestreet